sumana-reddy/GDP-1-project/README.md

 An about page is to created for the users and the information regarding the competition and its scoring details are to be mentioned in it.

 # User Story - 10
-As a User I want to look at the points scored by the team
+As a User I want to look at the points scored by the team.
 # Acceptance Criteria:
 A roject flyer is prepared and passe on to kick start the project.